 Types of Psoriasis

-- Inverse psoriasis, which causes smooth, red patches in folds of skin near the genitals, under the breasts or in the armpits.
-Rubbing and sweating can make this type of psoriasis worse.
+- Inverse psoriasis.
+This form appears as smooth, red patches in folds of skin, such as beneath the breasts or in the groin or armpits.
+Rubbing and sweating can make it worse.

-- Erythrodermic psoriasis, which causes red and scaly skin over much of your body.
-This can be a reaction to a bad sunburn or taking certain medications, such as corticosteroids.
-It can also happen if you have a different type of psoriasis that is not well controlled.
-This type of psoriasis can be very serious, so if you have it, you should see a doctor immediately.
+- Erythrodermic psoriasis.
+This is a rare but severe form of psoriasis characterized by red, scaly skin over most of the body.
+It can be triggered by a bad sunburn or taking certain medications, such as corticosteroids.
+Erythrodermic psoriasis often develops in people who have a different type of psoriasis that is not well controlled, and it can be very serious.

 Symptoms of Psoriasis

 Symptoms of psoriasis vary from person to person, but some common ones are: